material-motion/material-motion/specifications/runtime/scheduler.md

 This is a more focused event than the "scheduler activity state did change".

-This event enables reactionary Plans, i.e. registering new Plans once a Target has entered an idle state.
+This event enables reactionary plans, i.e. registering new plans once a target has entered an idle state.

     Transaction {
       function addActivityStateObserverForTarget(target, function)